PgBiel/typst-oxifmt/oxifmt.typ

   // -- parsing state --
   let current-fmt-span = none
   let current-fmt-name = none
-  // if we're at {abc:...|, i.e. after a colon in {}
+  // if we're at {abc:|, i.e. right after a colon in {}
-  let fmt-name-just-had-colon = false
+  let last-was-fmt-colon = false
   // if the last character was an unescaped {
   let last-was-lbracket = false
   // if the last character was an unescaped }